Gainesville, Florida DUI Lawyer

-There’s a big difference between getting charged with a crime and getting convicted of a crime.
+There’s a big difference between getting charged with and getting convicted of a crime.
 If you’re facing DUI charges, you still have the chance to protect your freedom and clear your name.
 After a conviction, however, you could face an arduous process just to have your driving privileges restored––and that’s just the beginning.

 Meldon Law advocates for DUI defendants in Alachua County.
 A Gainesville DUI lawyer from our team can fight for a “not guilty” verdict, even if this is your second- or third-time offense.
 We may also fight for a reduction in the charges you face, if that better suits your situation.
 To learn about securing our help, call (352) 373-8000.